 Scholarships Toward Arts Degrees

-For any eligible high school graduates or graduating seniors in Macon County: up to $3000 toward tuition to help the student pursue a college degree in the performing, literary, or visual/graphic arts, or arts education.
+For eligible high school graduates in Macon County: up to $3000 toward tuition to help the student pursue a college degree in the performing, literary, or visual/graphic arts, or arts education in a North Carolina accredited school.

 Purpose & Amount

-To help eligible students pursue a college degree in the performing, literary, or visual/graphic arts, or arts education.
-There are many variations in the domain of the arts, and we encourage students to pursue their interests.
-Questions of whether a certain field of study falls within the scope of this scholarship should be referred to the Arts Council.
+To help eligible students pursue a college degree in the performing, literary, music or visual/graphic arts, or arts education in a North Carolina accredited school.
+We encourage students to pursue their interests, but questions of whether a certain field of study falls within the scope of this scholarship should be referred to the Arts Council.

 Up to $3,000, not automatically renewable.
 Recipients who meet the eligibility requirements in subsequent years may reapply.
 This is a tuition scholarship, paid directly to the college.